Colt Creek State Park: Trails

 The park offers over 15 miles of beautiful, multi-use trails which make for great horse-back riding, hiking and biking opportunities.
 These trails meander through the pine flatwoods around cypress domes, bottomland forest and past open pastures.
 The trails offer access to primitive hike-in sites and Metal Mark pond picnic area.
 Trails are identified by color blazes on trees and trail markers; trail maps are available.
 Motorized vehicles are prohibited on trails.
 Trails are accessed via several designated parking areas.
 Colt Creek State Park is adjacent to the Green Swamp Hampton Tract, and there is a gate allowing park users to access the Hampton Tract trails as well.

+The park also hosts some of Florida's largest trail running events.
+The Long Haul 100 takes place every year drawing in hundreds of runners from across the country.
+Even nearby,the area is popular with the Skunk Ape Night Run and the Skunk Ape's Revenge that take place every year.
+The Florida Run also has an event in the Colt Creek State Park.

 Day-use areas

 Mac Lake area

 The Mac Lake area offers paved parking, three pavilions, a gazebo and access to the lake's 75' accessible fishing dock.
 Fishing from the dock or bank is permitted.
 The largest pavilion is the Great Blue Heron pavilion, which is screened and has indoor picnic tables, an outdoor grill, electrical outlets, lights and attached accessible restrooms.
 The Limpkin and White Ibis pavilions are open-air pavilions with picnic tables and a grill.
 All three pavilions and the gazebo overlook Mac Lake and can be reserved for a fee.
 Canoe and kayaks are located at the Mac Lake area and available for rental use by visiting the Ranger Station.
 There is a boat launch available at Mac Lake.
 Gas powered motors are prohibited on the lakes.
 The Mac Lake area has a quarter-mile trail that circles through mesic hammock habitat.
 The park's trail system can be accessed about a half a mile walk or drive from the Mac Lake area.